Procedure for Applying for External Funding

-At least 2 weeks before deadline: send budget and budget justification to the Manager of Accounting (with CC to the Associate Provost for Faculty Development and Support and the Director of Sponsored Research) for Controller's Office review .
+At least 2 weeks before deadline: send budget and budget justification to the Director of Accounting (with CC to the Associate Provost for Curricular Development and Research and the Director of Sponsored Research) for Controller's Office review .

-At least 24 hours before deadline: get approval from the Associate Provost for Faculty Development and Support to submit and be available to assist with submission.
+At least 24 hours before deadline: get approval from the Associate Provost for Curricular Development and Research to submit and be available to assist with submission.

 Many of the systems for electronic submission become slow and unreliable just before a deadline, so it is unwise to wait until the last few hours to submit.

 Many funders explain their decision-making process, so that you know when to expect notification of whether or not you have won an award.
 It often takes at least six months.